zmalone/chef-web-docs/source/common-use-cases/wordpress.md

 As you can see, there are many flags and parameters that we can pass to the bootstrap command.

 The first parameter (and the only required parameter) is the IP Address or DNS name of the remote server.
-The remote server must be running SSH or WinRM.
+The remote server must be running SSH (for this tutorial).

     $ knife bootstrap IP_ADDRESS